TMD/TMJ Treatment in Rochester, MN

 • Inflammatory and autoimmune disorders, like arthritis

-Because TMD and TMJ pain can be caused by so many different health issues, it’s important to see an experienced dentist when seeking care.
+Because TMD and TMJ pain can be caused by so many different health issues, it’s important to see an experienced dentist, like Dr. Greenslade, when seeking care.

 Can TMD go away on its own?